D04: The Role of a Lietime

 BLEEZ: Cut.

-SOUND ENGINEER: Roll sound!
+SOUND ENGINEER: Cut sound!

 ZAPZOP: Is that okay, Bleez?

 BLEEZ: We got it in one.
-We got it in one, rodddamn it.
+We got it in one, rodddamn it!
 This is a wrap, everyone.
 We did it.

 [the cast and crew begin to applaud]